cklb/pymoskito/docs/examples/pendulum.rst

 An external :py:data:`settings` file contains all parameters.
 All implemented classes import their initial values from here.

-Regimes are stored in a file.
 At program start, the main loads eleven regimes from the file :py:data:`default.sreg`.
-The provided regimes not only show the stabilization of the system in different steady-states. (e.g. both pendulums pointing downwards or both pointing upwards) but also ways to transition them between those states. (e.g. swinging them up).
+The provided regimes not only show the stabilization of the system in different steady-states (e.g. both pendulums pointing downwards or both pointing upwards) but also ways to transition them between those states (e.g. swinging them up).

-The example also provides two modules for post processing.
+The example also provides two modules for postprocessing.
 They plot different combinations of results in two formats, one of them being :py:data:`.pdf`.
 The second format of files can be given to a metaprocessor.